 - We follow the Twinkl programme to ensure consistency across the school.
-In Nursery children focus on Level 1 which concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in Level 2.
+Level 1 which concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in reception alongside the systematic teaching of Level 2.
 The emphasis during Level 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills, prior to GPC. - In Reception, Level 1 continues but children are introduced to Level 2 and 3 where they will develop GPC and segmenting and blending skills to decode words.
-During the Summer term, children may move on to Level 4 if they are ready. - Children are encouraged to read at home and are listened to regularly in school.
+During the Summer term, children will move onto level 4 which helps to recap and consolidate and prepare for the beginning of level 5 which begins in year 1. - Children are encouraged to read at home and are listened to regularly in school.
 They are given books that match their phonic knowledge in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.